Subscribe To

 Dogs that have reached the two-year birthday mark are generally considered adults.
 They might still act like puppies, but they are not and they no longer need to eat quite as much.

 In most cases, adult dogs require food only once a day.
 Some breeds will, however, require food twice a day.
-Considering this, in most cases it’s recommended that a dog owner obtain advice from a veterinarian on exactly how much to feed a particular breed and how many times a day.
+Considering this, in most cases its recommended that a dog owner obtain advice from a veterinarian on exactly how much to feed a particular breed and how many times a day.

 In most cases, it is also suggested that dogs be fed the same food at the same times each day to establish a routine that promotes healthy digestion.